Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 The simplest way to read secrets back from the vault is to get a secret by name.
 This will retrieve the most recent version of the secret.
-You can optionally get a different version of the secret if you also know the version you want.
+You can optionally get a different version of the key if you specify it as part of the optional parameters.

 ```javascript
 const latestSecret = await client.getSecret(secretName);